LIRYC-IHU/pastec_server/README.md

 ## Setting up
 You will need to create a keycloak realm called `pastec` with a client called `pastec_server`.
 This will allow the identification of users on the system.

+App-mediated access operates via Keycloak admin API, and needs to add an admin user, in this test named `pastec-admin`.

+# The PASTEC SERVER - FastAPI app

+The PASTEC server centralizes frontend authentication, mongoDB entries, and sends tasks to the `AI Worker`server for automatic analysis.
+It is based on fastAPI, with Pydantic based model validation.
+Data is stored on a mongoDB dabatase (See below)

+## Data models

+## Main routes